Afomin01/Harmonograph/README.md

 Just press the Flex mode button on the toolbar, choose one of the modes, and let's go.

+### Rotate figure manually

+Click on the figure and drag for rotation.

+### Number of pendulums

+The more pendulums, the more intricate pictures.

+### Ratio

+The frequency ratios between 1st and 2-3 pendulums make it possible to create Stars.

+### Frequency point

+Bar

+### Save figures

+From file menu you can save figure as PNG image or JSON with parameters.

+### Circle mode

+Foo

 ## Build
 Qt5 (>= 5.10), freeglut, glew32 required.